-This tells you the percentage of residents who have had a major fall.
-Falls resulting in serious injuries are considered to be a measure of the quality of nursing care .
-Falls which result in injury are often the result of lower levels of patient supervision.
+This is the percentage of patients that sustained a major fall.
+Falls leading to major injuries are considered to be a measure of the quality of nursing care at a nursing home.
+Falls are often the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

 In Walnut Hills Nursing Home, 1.34% of Patients had UTIs

 This indicates the percentage of patients who suffered from a urinary tract infection.
 UTI's are routinely caused by worse hygiene protocols.
 Better nursing care can reduce the number likelihood of residents sustaining infections.
 We want to point out that this statistic is affected by by the fact that facilities have different reporting standards for UTI's.